Market Day: August 18

 Adapted from Chez Panisse Cooking

-the end.
+A note: those who love ratatouille tend to have strong opinions on how to make it.
+These opinions fall into two main camps: the stew school of thought and the saute school of thought.
+The stew-lovers tend to cook all the vegetables together, with a long simmering time at the end.
+The saute fans tend to cook each vegetable separately and then combine everything at the end.
 There are merits to both approaches, but I fall into the second camp: why would you collect all of summer's best vegetables and then cook them to death?
 The benefit of cooking all the vegetables separately, although it may seem fussy, is that each retains its own flavor; the short time cooking everything at the end means that the flavors meld without becoming indistinguishable.

 Ingredients